Parent Information - Frequently Asked Questions

-In our 4-5 Year old group we have Karen Chadwick who is the Nominated Supervisor of the preschool and teacher of this group along with educators Pam Atkinson and Marta Kocsis.
+In 2022, our 4-5 Year old group will have Karen Chadwick who is the Nominated Supervisor of the preschool and teacher of this group along with educators Marta Kocsis, Les Kocsis and Kris Lord.

-Karen has been teaching in the early childhood sector for 22 years, Pam 27 years, Marta 14 years.
+Karen has been teaching in the early childhood sector for 22 years, Marta 14 years, Kris 2 years and Les 3 years.

-Jo Shanks is our teacher in the 3-4 year old group.
-Jo has many years' experience working with children in preschool and school settings, including extensive experience with chi ldren who require additional attention.
+Christina Hu is our teacher in the 3-4 year old group.
+Christina joined Highvale in 2022 has 8 years experience working with children in preschool.

-Rebecca and Tracy work with Jo in the 3 year old group and are both skilled educators in their 4th and 2nd year at Highvale repectively.
+Rebecca and Tracy work with Christina in the 3 year old group and are both skilled educators in their 5th and 3nd year at Highvale repectively.